cookpad/puree-android/README.md

 }
 ```

-The configured storage must be an instance of `PureeSQLiteStorage` or a subclass of it to support purging of old logs.
+The configured storage must extend `EnhancedPureeStorage` to support purging of old logs.
+The default `PureeSQLiteStorage` can be used to enable this feature.

 ```java
 new PureeConfiguration.Builder(context)